 Holistic, wrap-around supports to bear hug students to ensure that their academic, cultural, emotional and social needs are met;

-Elders in residence, traditional healers, and access to Friendship Centres.
+Elders in residence, traditional healers, and access to appropriate cultural supports.

 PART V: METHODOLOGY

 SIGNIFICANT FEATURES OF THE RESEARCH

 The current project is the first of its kind, a community-driven review of the Post-Secondary Student Support Program (PSSSP) since its inception in 1989.
 The task of creating conditions for positive transformation can be both painstaking and exhilarating.
 The process often begins with a decision that an existing structure or system is inadequate or underperforming and needs changing.
 The PSSSP program has seen many changes to the program (see-Post-Secondary Student Support Program National Guidelines Evolution and Post-Secondary Student Support Program Community Guideline Evaluation); unfortunately, the changes still need to address the program’s shortcomings.
 The current engagement/review process highlights the barriers, positives and limitations from a First Nation perspective while providing evidence-based recommendations on what First Nation learners need and want for a culturally inclusive life-long learning experience.